 Open-end funds also invest in stocks, bonds, or both.
 However, unlike closed-end funds, shares of the open-end funds are purchased directly from the fund itself and the price of the shares is determined by the fund’s net asset value per share, or NAV.
 The NAV is calculated by dividing the total value of the securities in the portfolio by the number of the fund’s outstanding shares.
 The first open-ended fund was the Massachusetts Investors Trust (MITTX), introduced in the U.S. in 1924.
 It was considered the first modern mutual fund.4)Retrieved 9 April 2016 http://www.forbes.com/sites/investopedia/2014/03/12/right-fund-for-you-closed-end-or-open-end-fund/#7101db512402

-Commonly recognized categories of mutual funds include equity funds, bond funds, blended and target-date funds, money market funds and specialty funds.
+Commonly recognised categories of mutual funds include equity funds, bond funds, blended and target-date funds, money market funds and specialty funds.

-Small-cap funds typically invest in companies with a market capitalization between US$300 million and US$2 billion; mid-cap funds invest in companies with a market capitalization between US$2 billion to US$10 billion; and large-cap funds invest in companies with a market capitalization of more than US$10 billion.
+Small-cap funds typically invest in companies with a market capitalisation between US$300 million and US$2 billion; mid-cap funds invest in companies with a market capitalisation between US$2 billion to US$10 billion; and large-cap funds invest in companies with a market capitalisation of more than US$10 billion.

 Bond funds invest in longer-term debt securities from governments and corporations, and they can come with a wide variety of risks and returns.

 Money market funds invest in short-term investments issued by U.S. corporations, and federal, state and local governments.
 These funds typically come with lower risk and lower returns than the others.